 - find a new purpose – consider volunteering, for example

 - rekindle or keep up your sex life.

 Relate has some useful tips to help you plan for retirement.

 Living with a health condition may bring you closer to your partner, relative or friend, but it can also put pressure on that relationship.
 Even if you cope in your main relationship, you may notice that other friendships change or you may not get the support you’d like.
 For example, you may be unable to do your usual activities with friends and relatives, or may feel reluctant to ask for help.
 This can make you feel lonely and isolated.

 What you can do

 It can help to talk through the impact of your health condition on your relationships.
-Try Relate for support.
+Try Relate or Relationships Scotland for support.
 There are also many organisations that can help if you’re living with a long-term condition.

 If one of you becomes a carer to the other, this can affect you both in different ways.
-Make sure you’re getting all the support you need, for example, by asking your local council for a care needs assessment and a carer’s assessment.
+Make sure you’re getting all the support you need by asking your local council for a care needs assessment and a carer’s assessment.

 Many carers are unprepared for the change in relationship with the person they care for.
 You can get help and advice from Carers UK and they also have an online forum where you can talk to other people in a similar situation.

 Even if you are in a close relationship, you may still feel lonely.
 This can happen slowly over the years.
 For example, you may have developed different routines and hobbies or lost a shared focus.
 Perhaps you find conversation has become limited to things like what to have for dinner or whether the phone bill has been paid.